westland/westland.github.io/content/books/Audit Analytics.md

 ![Audit Analytics](/audit_analytics_book_cover.jpg)
 [Purchase on Amazon](https://www.amazon.com/Audit-Analytics-Science-Accounting-Profession-ebook/dp/B08NYB2GCQ/ref=sr_1_3?crid=1417UNCLJH3IZ&keywords=audit+analytics&qid=1698079694&sprefix=audit+analytis%2Caps%2C104&sr=8-3)

+## The crisis in accounting

+Modern auditing was mandated for all publicly listed corporations after the Crash of 1929.
+The idea was that the reported book value, suitably audited to validate its truthfulness, would provide an accurate guide to the firm's stock price.
+And indeed auditing did provide such assurances, up until the early 1980s.
+But since that time, the audited measure of "Book Value" of a firm has steadily diverged from the actual market capitalization of that same firm.
+Investors seem to be ignoring the hard work of accountants; indeed they are concluding that auditors and accountants are not really providing useful information for the valuation of a firm.
+Look for example at the ratio of book value to market capitalization for the most valuable firms in the US:

+- Meta/Facebook   17.6%
+- Amazon  7.0%
+- Apple  2.7%
+- Netflix 5.6
+- Alphabet/Google 10.1%
+- Microsoft 5.3%
+- Saudi Aramco  13.2%
+- NVIDIA 2.65
+- Tesla 0.8%
+- Eli Lilly 5.1%

+Clearly, most of the value and operations of these cornerstones of the economy are not being reported.

 ## How this book came about

 I began my career in 1973 as a staff accountant in the Chicago office of Touche Ross (a predecessor firm